 The first point of contact between you and the path is your tyres.
 Regular tyres are often pumped to high pressure (over 50 psi) which can feel harsh as they directly transmit the bumps and vibrations of the path.
 Front suspension forks often do not react fast enough to iron out these bumps.
 Higher pressure on regular bikes reduces rolling resistance but with ebikes this is not an issue because of the electric motor assistance.

 Wider tyres at softer pressure are the frontline of my suspension system.
-My current ones are 3 inches at 22psi; they roll smooth and quiet, and glide over pathway imperfections.
+My current tyres are 3 inches wide at 22psi; they roll smooth and glide over pathway imperfections.
 They also handle a wider variety of terrain; they slip less on gravel paths, ride over grass easily, and iron out a lot more bumps.
 Talk to your retailer to find out how wide a tyre can be safely fitted to your wheels.

-If you still find that your ride is too harsh, or if you are tempted to ride across a wider variety of terrain like gravel and grass, then its time to consider getting a full suspension bike.
-Thats what I eventually did.
+If no other option works and you still find your ride too harsh, or if you are tempted onto mixed terrain, then its time to consider getting a full suspension bike.
+That’s what I eventually did.
 It was a big call but it has seriously changed where and how I can ride.

 I chose the Merida eOne Sixty 800 mostly for its smooth riding performance.
 Some would call it overkill, but I also transferred my Thudbuster and Cruiser Saddle.
 Now I can ride over rough surfaces, kerbs, and a variety of unpaved surfaces like trails in National Parks.